openebs/website/docs/main/user-guides/local-engine-user-guide/local-pv-lvm/lvm-deployment.md

 ---
 id: lvm-deployment
-title: Deployment
+title: Deploy an Application
 keywords:
  - OpenEBS LVM Local PV
  - Local PV LVM
- - Deployment
+ - Deploy an Application
-description: This section explains the deployment instructions for the OpenEBS Local Persistent Volumes (PV) backed by the LVM Storage.
+description: This section explains the instructions to deploy an application for the OpenEBS Local Persistent Volumes (PV) backed by the LVM Storage.
 ---

-This section explains the deployment instructions for the OpenEBS Local Persistent Volumes (PV) backed by the LVM Storage.
+This section explains the instructions to deploy an application for the OpenEBS Local Persistent Volumes (PV) backed by the LVM Storage.

-## Deploy the Application

  Create the deployment yaml using the pvc backed by LVM storage.